 1. Get Active

 - Try as much as possible to not live a sedentary lifestyle.
-Engage in physical activities and exercise on regular basis.
+Always take up a chance to move and not sit.

 - Perform activities to gain muscle as it helps burn calories faster.